 How to Make Alugbati Ointment

-Making an ointment is simple to make by simply mixing beeswax and a vegetable oil as base ingredients.
+Making an ointment is made by simply mixing beeswax and vegetable oil as base ingredients.

 Just mix the vegetable oil and slimy alugbati oil and presto, you already have an alugbati ointment which you can easily apply for skin problems.